lapinek/java-rcs-developer/README.developing-scripted-connectors.md

         }
         ```

-        In this way, "actionSource" could be a great tool for referencing local scripts that you can maintain as separate files under your RCS installation.
+        In this way, "actionSource" could serve as a great tool for referencing local scripts that can be maintained as separate files under the RCS installation.

         > Note that in such case, the content of "actionSource" is NOT a script.
 If you attempt to evaluate it directly, you will get an error.
         >
-        > For example, if you try to request the very same system action to "run on connector" (notice no `&scriptExecuteMode=resource` parameter):
+        > For example, if you try to request the very same system action to "run on connector" (notice absence of the `&scriptExecuteMode=resource` argument):
         >
         > `IDM Admin Browser Console`
         >